odan/odan.github.io/_posts/2020-05-20-slim4-php-magazin-420.md

 keywords: php slim magazin
 ---

-You can find a new article about Slim 4 in the german PHP Magazin 4.20:
+You can find my new article about Slim 4 in the german PHP Magazin 4.20:

 **Slim 4 Framework, Websites testen – Neu im Kiosk: PHP Magazin 4.20**